-The growing usage of data and technology throughout the organization, as well as the emergence of technology producers outside of IT, have prompted C-suite executives to define executive-level digitalization tasks and to optimally allocate them across all CxOs.
+The growing usage of data and technology throughout the organization and the emergence of technology producers outside of IT have prompted C-suite executives to define executive-level digitalization tasks and optimally allocate them across all CxOs.
 Many, if not all, CxOs will take on responsibility for their domain’s technological resources, necessitating the evolution of CIO roles.

 A majority of CIOs are accelerating their digital business initiatives and seeing their roles expand as a result of this greater focus on digital.
 They are gradually obtaining their own digital resources and expertise to run the highly digitalized capabilities they are responsible for.
 There is a steady rise in the number of non-IT leaders who have a hand in designing their enterprises’ digital futures.
 For example, business users are leveraging no-code platforms to build priority-specific applications.

 Information and technology are becoming more and more important to business leaders at all levels.
 These leaders are taking the lead in establishing and carrying out their technological priorities.
 According to Gartner, 78 percent of CIOs believe that their business leaders and teams are engaging with digital projects far more than before.
-It is inevitable that as companies strive to realize their digital objectives, every CxO will be expected to take on technical tasks and even accountabilities.
+As companies strive to realize their digital objectives, every CxO will inevitably be expected to take on technical tasks and accountabilities.

 The three primary factors driving technology leadership evolution are:

 The journey toward the optimal enterprise technology delivery model can be defined by three stages, each of which requires an evolution of technology leadership – a) Initiation, b) Acceleration, c) Techquilibrium

 The CIO and CxOs shift their roles and responsibilities at each stage of the digital transformation process.
 They are able to dynamically accept, relinquish or assign diverse digital responsibilities in order to develop and sustain the new technology paradigm.
 CIOs generally perform the following actions at any given point in their digital journey: